-Windows 10 Disk Management tool is an inbuilt feature which offers a user interface to manage disk partitions to administrators of the PC.
+The Disk Manager in Windows is an inbuilt feature that offers a user interface to manage disk partitions to administrators of the PC.
 Many a time you need to change hard disk partition size, merge or reduce the size and so on.
 This is where the Disk Management tool becomes useful.
-Since the command line interface for the same can be confusing, and risky, it becomes a huge problem if this tool stops working.
-We have seen reports of the Windows 10 Disk Management not working, loading or responding, and in this post, we will share the possible solutions for the same.
+Since the command-line interface for the same can be confusing, and risky, it becomes a huge problem if this tool stops working.
+We have seen reports of the Windows 10 Disk Management not working, loading, or responding, and in this post, we will share the possible solutions for the same.

 We have suggested a few methods to address the issue.
 Please see which one of them helps you.
 You will need administrator privileges for all of these.

 Press Win key + R, and type services.msc.
 Hit Enter.
 It may ask for administrative privileges.
 This will open the Windows Services Manager.

 In the services list, scroll down to Virtual Disk service.
 Double click to open it, and then choose Automatic for this.
 Again, click on Apply, and OK to save the state.
 You may also click on the Start button to start the Service, if it has not already been started, This Virtual Disk service provides management services for disks, volumes, file systems, and storage arrays.

 After this, save all your work, and restart your PC.
 Check if now you can open the Disk Management tool.

 If it does not help, maybe the system files have been corrupted, and you may need to replace them with good OS files.

 Related: Disk Management console view is not up-to-date

 The System File Checker in Safe Mode is a very popular built-in tool that you can use once in a while if your PC has multiple problems.
 It can fix corrupt system files on the PC and restore health as well.